guimar86/rosca/README.md

 # ROSCA
 This repository attempts the simulation of a ROSCA, but what is a ROSCA?
-Keep reading to find out more:
+If you already know what a ROSCA is then proceed to see [Implementation Plan] (https://github.com/guimar86/rosca/blob/main/plan.md), otherwise keep reading to find out more:

 A rotating savings and credit association (ROSCA) is a group of individuals who contribute money toward a common fund.
 All of the members take turns being lenders and borrowers with the ROSCA funds.